$\mathbb{Z}_3$ parafermion in the double charge-Kondo model

-Given the intense experimental efforts to demonstrate the existence of Majoranas in quantum devices \cite{mourik2012signatures,nadj2014observation}, and the broader interest in realizing anyons for the purposes of quantum computing \cite{mzm2}, the Kondo route to fractionalization has gained traction \cite{lopes2020anyons,komijani2020isolating,gabay2022multi}.
+Given the intense experimental efforts to demonstrate the existence of Majoranas in quantum devices \cite{mourik2012signatures,nadj2014observation}, and the broader interest in realizing anyons for the purposes of quantum computing \cite{mzm2,hutter2016}, the Kondo route to fractionalization has gained traction \cite{lopes2020anyons,komijani2020isolating,gabay2022multi,lotem2022}.
 Experimental circuit realizations of more complex quantum impurity models offer the tantalizing opportunity to produce more exotic anyons in tunable nanoelectronics devices.
+This can be viewed as part of a wider effort to study fractionalization in condensed matter systems \cite{wakatsuki2014,tsvelik2022,coleman2022,delpozo2022,klinovaja2014,cheng2014,mazza2018}.

+However, despite the suggestive fractional entropies in certain Kondo-type models \cite{andrei1984solution,AFFLECK_AP_1995,beri2017,altland2014bethe,Pierre_2018,pouse2023,Note1}, the \textit{explicit} construction of parafermion operators in these systems has not previously been possible.
+This is because -- unlike for the simpler case of Majoranas -- parafermions cannot arise in an effective free fermion system.
+Applying the EK method yields an irreducibly strongly-interacting model, which has hitherto hindered finding exact solutions in which free local parafermions could be identified.

-In this Letter we study the double charge-Kondo (DCK) model describing a very recent experiment~\cite{pouse2021} involving two hybrid metal-semiconductor islands coupled together in series, and each coupled to its own lead, at quantum point contacts (QPCs) -- see Fig.~\ref{fig:schematic}.
+In this Letter we study the double charge-Kondo (DCK) model describing a very recent experiment~\cite{pouse2023} involving two hybrid metal-semiconductor islands coupled together in series, and each coupled to its own lead, at quantum point contacts (QPCs) -- see Fig.~\ref{fig:schematic}.
 The DCK model is a variant of the celebrated 2IK model, but with an inter-island Kondo interaction rather than an RKKY exchange interaction~\cite{jones1988low}.
-At the triple point in the charge stability diagram of the device, a QCP was found to arise due to the competition between island-lead Kondo and inter-island Kondo~\cite{pouse2021}.
-Numerical renormalization group \cite{wilson1975renormalization,bulla2008numerical,mitchell2014generalized,stadler2016interleaved} (NRG) calculations for the DCK model showed a fractional residual entropy of $\tfrac{1}{2}\ln(3)$ at the QCP -- highly suggestive of some unusual anyonic state (and not simply a Majorana).
+At the triple point in the charge stability diagram of the device, a QCP was found to arise due to the competition between island-lead Kondo and inter-island Kondo~\cite{pouse2023}.
+Numerical renormalization group \cite{wilson1975renormalization,bulla2008numerical,mitchell2014generalized,stadler2016interleaved} (NRG) calculations for the DCK model showed a fractional residual entropy of $\tfrac{1}{2}\ln(3)$ at the QCP -- suggesting an unusual anyonic state (and not simply a Majorana).
 The same critical point and fractional entropy were identified analytically near perfect QPC transmission \cite{KBM}, although no Kondo effects occur in this limit.